Show your love of the environment this Summer!

 1. Cut down on your single use plastics...

 We know this is harder to do when abroad, but it’s the little things that count.
 Try to use re-usable bags so that you’re not getting new plastic bags every time you shop.
-Upon arrival, you will find some re-usable tote bags on board your yacht - the perfect alternative to plastic bags.
+Upon arrival, you will find a re-usable tote bag on board your yacht - the perfect alternative to plastic bags.
 They're also stronger and excellent for carting your favourite tipples back to your boat.
+Be sure to bring an extra one or two from home as well to make your provisioning trips easier!

 When shopping don’t use small plastic bags for fruit and veg, these can add up if you’re buying a lot.
 Whilst on the subject, the small village shops in Greece stock local produce which have minimal food miles.
 Here’s a pat on the back for buying local *pat*.